Today, I went over an exercise you can do for achy elbows.

 Farmer’s Walk with a Dumbbell

+I have given you three options that you can do.
 If you have achy elbows, give the Farmer’s Walk a go.
-I have given you three options that you can do.
-If you don’t have the Farmer’s Walk bars or handles, you can take the barbell, the kettlebell, or the dumbbell for a walk in order to improve your grip strength and that will ease things up when it comes to your elbow pain.
+If you don’t have the Farmer’s Walk bars or handles, you can take the barbell, the kettlebell, or the dumbbell for a walk to improve your grip strength, which will ease things up when it comes to your elbow pain.

 Rick Kaselj, MS

 For your guide to eliminating elbow pain, check out the Tennis Elbow Pain Solution here!